JeanBertinR/shinyML/README.md

-Please note that `shinyML_regression` and `shinyML_classification` will automatically detect if you input dataset contains time-based column: train/test splitting will be adapted to time-serie forecasting.
+Please note that `shinyML_regression` and `shinyML_classification` will automatically detect if you input dataset contains time-based column: train/test splitting will be adapted to time-series forecasting.

 ``` r
 # An example of time-series forecasting